The Ultimate Beginner's Guide to Django 1.11

 Also included in the course is a section showing you how to deploy your blog to a server and publish it for the world to see!
-I'll take you step by step through working with a Ubuntu Linux server that will run your Django code 24/7.
+I'll then take you step by step through working with a Ubuntu Linux server that will run your Django code 24/7.

 What are the key topics covered in this course?